Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get your cash where it needs to go in one to two days with no fees.

-With OFX, you go to its site, enter how much money you’re transferring and send your funds to an OFX account.
+With OFX, you go to its site, enter how much money you’re transferring and either send your funds to an OFX account or link your bank account so OFX can pull funds directly.
 OFX then converts your currency and sends it to your recipient, who collects it via bank transfer.

 For TransferWise, you go to its site, select the currencies you are exchanging and indicate how much you want to send.
 After reviewing your rate and fee, money is pulled from your bank account and matched to a sender.

 OFX charges no transfer fees when sending $1,000 or more around the world.

 With TransferWise, fees depend on where and how you’re sending money.
 They range from 0.55% to 2.35% of your transaction — and sometimes a bit higher, plus a fixed fee depending on the currency you’re transferring to.
 To send $1,000 to China, you’ll pay 1.1% of your transaction (or $12) plus a fixed fee of $8; to the Philippines, the fee drops to 0.75% ($7.50) plus a fixed fee of $3.50.
 You can easily find out what you’ll pay by visiting its “How much does TransferWise cost?” page.

 TransferWise’s fees are among the lowest in the industry.
 But OFX’s transparency and $0 fees for all transfers make it the clear winner.